grafana/loki/docs/sources/send-data/promtail/stages/geoip.md

 # geoip

-The `geoip` stage is a parsing stage that reads an ip address and populates the labelset with geoip fields.
+The `geoip` stage is a parsing stage that reads an ip address and populates the labelset and extracted map with geoip fields.
 [Maxmind's GeoIP2 database](https://www.maxmind.com/en/home) is used for the lookup.

 Populated fields for City db: